 Tube Flies

-In pursuit of famous game fish, I tend to return to past successes and tying well-known, and in most cases, traditional flies, albeit abused by my ten-thumb ties, and to better serve my needs, usually converted to tube flies.
+In pursuit of famous game fish, I tend to return to past successes and tie well-known, and in most cases, traditional flies, albeit often abused by my ten-thumb ties.
+To better serve my needs, I usually convert them to tube flies.

 Therefore, my only distinction as a tyer might be that I rarely tie hook-tied flies, preferring only tube flies.
 Tube flies solved more than a few problems, which you can read about here . . .